 - If your child is currently enrolled in a traditional school, you should write to the headteacher telling them that you plan to home-school.
 They should confirm the choice and take the child off their register.

 - If your child has special educational needs, further permissions may apply – especially if they usually attend a special school.

 - There are other exceptions in certain circumstances – for example, if your child has a school attendance order, you might not be able to home-school.

 Once you begin home teaching, your local authority may make informal enquiries.
 These are home visits that make sure your child is getting a suitable education and that any special needs have been catered for.

 Some children attend school part-time.
 This is called flexi-schooling and is an option for parents who may want their child to receive traditional teaching in some subjects.
 To get started, your child’s school must agree to flexi-teaching between both traditional and home education.

 What Are the Benefits of Home Schooling?

 One of the disadvantages of traditional classrooms is that the curriculum is very rigid.
-When home schooling, children have the chance to learn about things that really engage them – or that might be more useful to them personally, such as an additional language.
+When homeschooling, children have the chance to learn about things that really engage them – or that might be more useful to them personally, such as an additional language.
+It would also

 In some cases, children may respond better to learning at home.
 This can be for several reasons, such as social anxiety, nerves, or bullying.
 If that’s the case, home schooling can offer a safer and more protective environment for them to learn in.